 Central and southern coastal forests offer better foraging opportunities.
 King Boletes, Matsutakes, and Lobsters are common in a forested part of Oregon's coastal sand dunes.
 Matsutakes are found on naturally stabilized dune platforms at elevations between 3 and 300 feet (10-100 m) above sea level among shore pines, Sitka spruce and western hemlock, manzanita trees, bushes of salal, evergreen huckleberry, and Pacific rhododendron.

 The season typically continues from September to November.
 The first mushrooms come up in conifer forests at the higher elevation.
 Later, Matsutake can be found in forest areas at the lower elevation and along the Oregon Coast.

-Locate Matsutake's by watching for small bumps in the duff or litter layer.
-Carefully clearing the duff off the mushroom to get a good idea where the base is may be necessary.
+Locate Matsutake by watching for small bumps in the duff or litter layer.
+Carefully clear the duff off the mushroom to get a good idea of where the base is may be necessary.
 Searching by raking the duff can ruin the mushroom and destroy the mycelium, don't do it!
 Damaged mushroom stems or caps have little or no value.

 Methods of Cooking

 Methods of cooking include stir-frying, sautéing, drying, pickling, preserving, and freezing.
 Roasting or grilling is a great approach to save unique pungent aroma and flavor.